-Below is the dress (click HERE) I’m talking about if you missed it.
+Below is the dress (unfortunately it is sold out now) I’m talking about if you missed it.

-I finished another macrame piece and when I’m done with my pieces, I always end up with a lot of little scrap pieces and I wanted to come up with a way to use them.
+I finished another macrame piece and when I’m done with my pieces, I always end up with a lot of little scrap pieces and excess cords and I wanted to come up with a way to use them.
 So macrame jewelry came to my mind.
-Since I’m not a big necklace wearing person, macrame earrings were definitely the best option to reuse the scraps.
+Since I’m not a big necklace-wearing person, macrame earrings were definitely the best option to reuse the scraps.

-I love my new piece and taking a photo of it one the beach makes it look even better 😉
+I love my new piece and taking a photo of it on the beach makes it look even better 😉

 How to make macrame earrings

 If you saw the Etsy macrame earrings I shared in my last post then you know that they go for quite some money even though they are super easy to make.
-I wanted to make them with an easy not and so they wouldn’t end up being too heavy.
+I wanted to make them with an easy knot so they wouldn’t become too heavy.

-I looped them over the hoop earring which is also the way you start any macrame wallhanging.
+I looped them over the hoop earring with Lark’s Head Knots which is also the way you start any macrame wallhanging.

 Above you can see the two strands and below I’m showing you how the loop is formed.
 It’s super easy.